 Mark Cuban is one of the wealthiest people in America, with an estimated net worth of $4.1 billion.
-He also has almost 8M followers on Twitter and everytime he tweets to support stimulus packages, talks about white privileges , endorse Joe Biden he literally gets thousands of mentions and replies calling him a communist, socialist, globalist ... and many other ideological terms.
+He also has almost 8M followers on Twitter and everytime he tweets to support stimulus packages, talks about white privileges , endorse Joe Biden he gets literally thousands of mentions and replies calling him a communist, socialist, globalist ... and many other ideological terms.

-Trying to answer Mark's original question, we will focus only on the mentions and replys that call him a Socialist, Communist or Globalist.
+Trying to answer Mark's original question, we will focus only on the mentions and replies that call him a Socialist, Communist or Globalist.
 As we can see on the chart there are some spikes during the last 2 months and we compile the most popular posts that sparked these type of mentions.

 By using only these exact terms we got 863 mentions, which is about 1% of the total number of mentions and replies he got over these months, but still a significant amount of tweets in absolute terms that would be 2 or 3 times bigger if we added the rest of ideological keywords we identified in the previous insight.